Plan a Picnic in Niagara

-Whatever your picnic style is, Niagara will always have a park for you.
-Picnicking truly adds a special touch to your meal and a much needed break from the excitement of all the local attractions Niagara Falls has to offer!
+Whatever your picnic style, Niagara will always have a park for you.
+Picnicking truly adds a personal touch to your meal and a much-needed break from the excitement Niagara Falls and all its attractions have to offer!
+As always, remember to use the garbage and recycling receptacles provided on-site and to leave the parks as you found them, ready to enjoy.